gerph/riscos-presenter/rougol/speaker-notes.md

 In the time since then, I’ve converted a few other RISC OS tools to be able to be automatically built.
 They’re on github with the label `riscos-ci`.

 Some of the tools were very simple to make work - Rick Murray's ErrorCancel for example was just a simple matter of adding the right build commands to the repository.
-Others were a little more involved, like Julie Stamp's CObey module, which I had to tweak the code of, because I'm using an older compiler.
+Others were a little more involved, like Julie Stamp's CObey module, which I had to tweak the code, because I'm using an older compiler.

 Running a build automatically on submitting the code is a great way of checking that it still works.
 Presumably you've built it yourself, but it never hurts to have an automated system check that.